From Noise to Knowledge: System Identification with Systematic Polytope Construction via Cyclic Reformulation: NUMERICAL EXAMPLES

 \subsubsection{Model Fit (FIT)}

 The FIT score quantifies the prediction accuracy of an identified model by measuring the agreement between the model output and the true plant output when subjected to validation input signals.
-FIT is defined by the following equation:
+Since the systems considered in this paper have multiple outputs, FIT is defined per output channel.
+For the $j$-th output ($j=1,\ldots,q$),